agabor/docs/_includes/parse-server/third-party-auth.md

 ### PhantAuth `authData`

-As of Parse Server 3.7.0 you can use [PhantAuth](https://www.phantauth.net/).
+As of MSG Server 3.7.0 you can use [PhantAuth](https://www.phantauth.net/).

 ```js
 {